 Amid dozens of restaurants and shops, the Navy Pierce Family Pavilion houses the Chicago Children’s Museum (CCM).
 The CCM is a first-rate museum where play and learning come together for families with children through the age of 10.

-360 Chicago is the newly renovated observation deck on the 94th floor of the iconic John Hancock Tower located on Michigan Avenue.
+360 CHICAGO is the popular observation deck on the 94th floor of the iconic John Hancock Tower located on Michigan Avenue.

-You’ll get excellent views of Lake Michigan, Navy Pier (just look for the Ferris wheel), the city skyline and its surrounding suburbs, and more.
+You’ll get excellent views of Lake Michigan, Navy Pier (keep an eye out for the Ferris wheel), the city skyline and its surrounding suburbs, and more.
+There are also many interactive and engaging exhibits that trace the history of Chicago.

 Have adventurous kids?
 Consider purchasing a ticket to experience Tilt!
 You’ll be able to look out over the Magnificent Mile below as the floor, wall, and ceiling move downwards to a 30-degree angle–not for the faint of heart!